barthr/cxtgo/README.md

 Cxtgo provides an general interface for popular cryptocurrency exchanges.
-It's inspired by https://www.ccxt.trade library but with a more idiomatic interface.
-Cxtgo primary focus is based on websockets and performance, making it very suitable for high frequency trading algorithms.
+It's inspired by https://www.ccxt.trade library but with a more idiomatic interface for go.
+Cxtgo primary focus is based on performance, making it very suitable for high frequency trading algorithms.

+The goal is to keep the api as simple as possible and to adapt every exchange to this generic interface and types.
 ## Install

 ```